ReagentX/Logria/docs/parsers.md

 `Date` will default all messages to [midnight](https://docs.rs/time/latest/time/struct.Time.html#associatedconstant.MIDNIGHT) and `Time` will default all messages to [min](https://docs.rs/time/latest/time/struct.Date.html#associatedconstant.MIN).

-When activated, these methds display the rate at which messages are received, the total number of messgaes, and the earliest and latest timestamps.
+When activated, these methods display the rate at which messages are received, the total number of messages, and the earliest and latest timestamps.

 ```txt
 Timestamp